Slamy/Wiki_MiSTer/SDRAM-requirement-by-cores.md

-The table below shows which cores require the SDRAM to function:
+The table below shows which cores require the SDRAM Board to function:

 | Name | SDRAM board required |
 |:---:|:---:|